fmkra/scarb/website/docs/reference/features.md

 }
 ```

-To enable certain features, pass the `--features` flag with a list of features to be enabled.
-Multiple features should be separated by commas.
-For instance, to build this package with only the `poseidon` and `pedersen` features enabled, run:
+To enable specific features, use the `--features` flag followed by a comma-separated list of features.
+For example, to build with only the `poseidon` and `pedersen` features enabled:

 ```
 scarb build --features poseidon,pedersen
 ```

-It is also possible to enable all features by passing the `--all-features` flag.
+Enabling all features can be done with the `--all-features` flag.

-## `default` feature
+## `default` features

 By default, all features are disabled unless explicitly enabled with the `--features` flag.
-This behavior can be changed by specifying a default feature, e.g.:
+However, this behavior can be changed by specifying a default feature in the `[features]` section, like so:

 ```toml
 [features]